github-luffy/PFLD_68points_Pytorch/README.md

 - **300VW Dataset**

-- **Your Dataset**
+- **Your Own Dataset**

   If you want to get facial landmarks for new face data, please use [Detect API](https://www.faceplusplus.com.cn/face-detection/#demo) of face++.
-For specific operations, please refer

-  to [API Document](https://console.faceplusplus.com.cn/documents/4888373).
+For specific operations, please refer to [API Document](https://console.faceplusplus.com.cn/documents/4888373).
 And refer to `./data/getNewFacialLandmarksFromFacePP.py` for using  the api interface.

 - **All Dataset**